zhou13/holicity/README.md

 ## Low-level 3D Representations

 We provide renderings of depth maps and normal maps for each perspective image.
-The unit of depth maps is the meter.
+The unit of depth maps is the meter, which is the same as the unit of the CAD model.
 Renderings with the suffix `_HD` have more details than the renderings with the `_LD` suffix. *We note that the low-level represesntaions currently do not include moving objects such as cars and pedestrians.*

 ## Vanishing Points